Together-100Devs/Together/.github/CONTRIBUTING.md

 > 💡 You can link your PR back to the issue it addresses by mentioning the issue ID number in the description box.
 Include a "closing" keyword if your PR completely resolves the issue mentioned GitHub will automatically close the issue upon merging the PR.

 3. A maintainer will review and test your changes and suggest edits if neccesary.

+> 💡 If you make your edits in your branch and commit/push, your pull request in github will automatically update to include that commit.

 4. Once everything is good your code will be merged. 👍